neondatabase/website/content/docs/guides/branching-neon-cli.md

 ## Need help?

-To get help from our support team, open a ticket from the console.
-Look for the **Support** link in the left sidebar.
+Join the [Neon community forum](https://community.neon.tech/) to ask questions or see what others are doing with Neon.
+[Neon Pro Plan](/docs/introduction/pro-plan) users can open a support ticket from the console.
 For more detail, see [Getting Support](/docs/introduction/support).
-You can also join the [Neon community forum](https://community.neon.tech/) to ask questions or see what others are doing with Neon.